Ken Whisenhunt: Arizona Cardinals

 The following season in 2009, Whisenhunt led the Cardinals to a 10–6 record and another NFC West title.
-In the playoffs, the Cardinals defeated the Green Bay Packers 51–45 in a thrilling overtime victory before losing to the eventual Super Bowl XLIV champion New Orleans Saints 45–14 in the next round.
+During the Wild Card Round, the Cardinals defeated the Green Bay Packers 51–45 in a thrilling overtime victory before losing to the eventual Super Bowl XLIV champion New Orleans Saints 45–14 in the Divisional Round.

 Following the retirement of Warner and a number of other losses at other positions, the Cardinals were not expected to fare well during the 2010 season.
 Leinart had been expected to regain his starting quarterback job.
 Instead, Whisenhunt installed free agent pickup Derek Anderson as the starter, made rookie Max Hall the backup, and released Leinart.
 The Cardinals finished 5–11 and last in the division.

 In 2011, despite ongoing quarterback issues, Whisenhunt and the team management put together a solid young roster that finished with an 8–8 record.

 In 2012, Whisenhunt guided the Cardinals to their first 4–0 start since 1974, when the franchise was coached by Don Coryell in St. Louis.
 The Cardinals proceeded to lose 9 straight games and in week 14 were blown out by the Seattle Seahawks 58–0.
 The losing streak finally ended the following week with a 38–10 victory over the Detroit Lions.

 On December 31, 2012, Whisenhunt was fired after three straight non-playoff seasons.
 Rod Graves, general manager at the time, was also relieved of his duties.
+He would be succeeded by Bruce Arians.

 San Diego Chargers (first stint)

-On January 17, 2013, he was hired as offensive coordinator for the San Diego Chargers, under new head coach Mike McCoy.
-During the 2013 season under Whisenhunt, the Chargers' finished 5th in the league in total offense, compared to 31st the season before.
+On January 17, 2013, Whisenhunt was hired as offensive coordinator for the San Diego Chargers under new head coach Mike McCoy.
+During the 2013 season under Whisenhunt, the Chargers' finished fifth in the league in total offense, compared to 31st the season before.

 Tennessee Titans

 On January 13, 2014, the Tennessee Titans hired Whisenhunt as their new head coach.
-Whisenhunt had also interviewed for the head coaching position with the Detroit Lions and Cleveland Browns.
-In Whisenhunt's first year, the Titans regressed heavily from their 2013 mark of 7–9.
-Tennessee finished the 2014 season with a 2–14 record, tying the Buccaneers for the worst record in the NFL.
+He had also interviewed for the head coaching position with the Detroit Lions and Cleveland Browns.
+In Whisenhunt's first year, the Titans regressed heavily from their 2013 mark of 7–9, finishing with a 2–14 record and tying the Buccaneers for the worst record in the NFL.

 On November 3, 2015, after starting the season 1–6, the Titans fired Whisenhunt and named Mike Mularkey the interim head coach.
 Whisenhunt finished with a 3–20 record during his tenure with the team.

 Los Angeles/San Diego Chargers (second stint)

 On January 13, 2016, the Chargers re-hired Whisenhunt as their offensive coordinator.

 On December 4, 2018, it was rumored that Whisenhunt would take the head coaching job at Georgia Tech, where he and AD Todd Stansbury played football at Tech together.
-However, he ultimately turned down the offer, and would remain at the Chargers.
+However, Whisenhunt ultimately turned down the offer and stayed with the Chargers.

-On October 28, 2019, a day after the Chargers defeated the Chicago Bears, Whisenhunt was fired.
+On October 28, 2019, a day after the Chargers narrowly defeated the Chicago Bears, Whisenhunt was fired.
 At the time, the Chargers were 17th in total yards and 24th in points scored, including failing to score more than 20 points in October.